gabrielrowan/Finleys-Farm-Shop-FE/README.md

 ## Overview

-- Fully responsive front-end shopping cart application for a farm shop
+- Front-end shopping cart application for a farm shop built with HTML, CSS, and JavaScript
-- Built with HTML, CSS, and JavaScript, adapting to desktop, iPad, and mobile screens
+- Fully responsive, adapting to desktop, iPad, and mobile screens
 - Allows users to add and remove products, update quantities, and view the total price
 - Designed with warm, earthy tones to reflect the farm shop theme
 - Tested using Selenium WebDriver with Pytest to automate user interactions